I beg to move,

 Journalists play a vital role in a free society.
 Their role in exposing corruption, highlighting injustice and holding Governments to account helps to make a democracy function, but it does not always make them popular.
 Sadly, in authoritarian regimes, that often leads to imprisonment, being taken hostage, intimidation and sometimes even death.

-There are varying figures for the record over the past year, but all agree that 2018 was one of the worst years on record for journalists being killed, imprisoned or held hostage.
+There are varying figures for the past year, but all agree that 2018 was one of the worst years on record for journalists being killed, imprisoned or held hostage.
 According to Reporters Sans Frontières, 80 journalists were killed in 2018 during the course of their duties; 348 are being held in prison and 60 held hostage.
 The countries with the worst records are perhaps predictable: in terms of deaths, they are Afghanistan, Syria, Mexico, Yemen and India.

 Perhaps the most high profile death was that of Jamal Khashoggi, who died in October in the Saudi consulate in Istanbul.
 It is reported that 11 people are on trial for that in Saudi Arabia, but we have little knowledge of the evidence to suggest that they ultimately bear responsibility.
 That death was condemned by Turkey—the country in which it took place—but Turkey’s record inspires little confidence.
 Turkey has 33 journalists imprisoned.
-One journalist, Pelin Ünker, was sentenced only in the last few days to a year’s imprisonment for her work in investigating the paradise papers.
+One journalist, Pelin Ünker, was sentenced only in the last few days to a year’s imprisonment for her work in investigating the Paradise papers.
 It is for that reason that international bodies have called for an international, independent investigation into what happened to Jamal Khashoggi.
 The worst countries for imprisonment of journalists are China, Egypt, Turkey, Iran and Saudi Arabia.

 I want to mention in particular the work of the BBC World Service, which I have a particular regard for, and the Persian service of the BBC.
 Its journalists have suffered a relentless campaign against not just them but their families that are still in Iran.
 BBC World Service journalists in Russia have also found that their data has been published online with an encouragement to hound them.
 The BBC has made protests against that.

 I congratulate my right hon.
 Friend on securing this debate.
 I chair the all-party parliamentary BBC group, as he will know from his previous role.
-It is the case that 152 named individuals, many of whom are based here in London, working for BBC Persia have been stopped from buying or selling property, and their families have been accused of the most hideous things, which is impacting their relatives in Iran.
-Does he join me in calling for the Minister to do everything he can to protect those individuals?
+It is the case that 152 named individuals, many of whom are based here in London, working for BBC Persia have been prevented from buying or selling property, and their families have been accused of the most hideous things, which is impacting their relatives in Iran.
+Will he join me in calling for the Minister to do everything he can to protect those individuals?

 I absolutely join my hon.
 Friend.
 I will call upon the Minister to make it a routine matter to raise concerns about the safety of journalists whenever we have contact with countries where, sadly, imprisonments or deaths have taken place.

 I rise as the chair of the cross-party group of the National Union of Journalists.
-I was very interested in the figures the right hon.
-Gentleman presented.
+I am very interested in the figures the right hon.
+Gentleman has presented.
 According to the International Federation of Journalists, 94 journalists and media staff were killed in work-related incidents last year.
 In the light of that, does he agree that the UK Government might be called on to do everything possible to support the call for a new United Nations convention on the protection of journalists and media workers?

 It is correct that there is a small difference in the figures from RSF and the International Federation.
 What we all agree is that the figures are extremely worrying and have been going up.
 That is the reason for the debate.
 I absolutely join the hon.
 Lady in calling on the Government to do more.
 I know the Minister will want to set that out in due course.